traderepublic/Cilicon/README.md

 - Transfer `Cilicon.app`, `cilicon.yml` as well as any other files referenced by your config (e.g. Local image, GitHub private key etc.) to your Host OS.
 - Add `Cilicon.app` as a launch item
-- Set up automatic Login
+- Set up Automatic Login
 - Disable automatic software updates
-- Run `sudo pmset -b sleep 0; sudo pmset -b disablesleep 1` to disable sleep
-- Disable any concept of battery savings, screen lock, wallpaper etc.
+- Disable any concept of screen lock, battery saving etc.

 ## 🔮 Ideas for the Future